The History of Speech Recognition

 The history of speech recognition

-Speech recognition software enables phones and computers to understand human utterances - be that a question, a command, or a general exclamation.
-And while a few decades ago this would have been in the realms of science fiction, nowadays it's a firmly established part of everyday life.
+Speech recognition software has transformed the way we interact with technology, enabling phones, computers, and smart devices to understand human speech - whether it's a question, a command, or even just an offhand remark.
+And while a few decades ago this would have been in the realm of science fiction, nowadays it's a firmly established part of everyday life.

-From checking the weather forecast and picking a playlist to sending texts and verifying your identity, the use of speech recognition is already so ingrained in society that we rarely give it a second thought!
+From asking your virtual assistant about the weather to sending hands-free texts and even verifying your identity, speech recognition has become so embedded in our routines that we barely notice it anymore.

 A brief history of speech recognition: a timeline